minhkhangle-phd/minhkhangle-phd.github.io/index.md

 ![My picture](_images/my_picture.jpg)

+My name is Minh-Khang Le.
 I am a pathology researcher.
 Graduating as a medical student, I have been pursuing the field of human pathology since 2019.

 My research and academic interests: